dgrundel/Commatose/README.md

 explodeColumn will break these into three distinct columns with correct headers and values.

-If second_level_separator is omitted, column headers will be automatically generated based on the original column header.
+If $second_level_separator is omitted, column headers will be automatically generated based on the original column header.
+(HeaderName0, HeaderName1, etc.)

 ```
 $csv->explodeColumn($index_or_header, $first_level_separator, $second_level_separator = null, $deleteColumn = false)